 It is always scary and stressful when a loved one is arrested, but it is especially true when the person is undocumented.
 No matter how small the offense, the threat of deportation is very real and terrifying.
 That’s why it’s important to have a bail bonds agency that is experienced in dealing with immigration issues.
 A-EZ Out has the experience and skill to help you get your loved one home quickly and safely.

 What Happens When an Undocumented Person is Arrested?

-Many people think this means an automatic deportation, but there is hope.
-There is at least the change that your loved one could be released on bond to await their hearing.
+Many people think this means automatic deportation, but there is hope.
+There is at least the chance that your loved one could be released on bond to await their hearing.
 This is a right granted to anyone who is arrested in the United States, even undocumented immigrants.

 The Right to Bond

 After someone is taken into Immigration Custody, one of the first things that will happen is determining bond eligibility.
 This usually happens by 2 p.m. on the day of the arrest.
 Unlike in US courts, bail determination is made by an officer and not a judge.
 They take two major things into consideration when deciding whether a detainee is approved for a bond.

 - How likely they are to attend their hearing